ATB-UQ/ATB_repository/Naming_Convention/README.md

 - **title:** This will appear as the title of the simulation on the website.
 - **notes:** This will appear as a description of the simulation on the website.
 - **program:** A list of MD programs.
 Of course we would expect only one, but because of the way we implemented a special program tag in CKAN, it makes it easier to include this in atbrepo.yml as a list.
-- **organization:** The organisation the system is affiliated with as per the organisation URL
+- **organization:** The organisation the system is affiliated with as per the organisation URL, the current availible organization names are **bernhardt, chalmers, deplazes, krenske, malde, mduq, omara, smith, yu**, you should choose whichever is the most appropriate
 - **tags:** Freeform text tags for the simulation.
 Note that some tags are prefixed with ‘item-’, namely:
     - *replicate*-[number] of [total number]
     - *protein*-[name of protein]